 A manufacturer’s greatest asset is the experience and knowledge of its people.
-As today’s digital transformation evolves and impacts the industrial automation landscape, manufacturers must have personnel on hand who have deep domain knowledge working on both new and legacy control systems.
+As digital transformation impacts the industrial automation landscape, manufacturers must have personnel on hand who have deep domain knowledge working on both new and legacy control systems.
 This highly skilled, multidisciplinary workforce is essential not only to maintain and sustain existing infrastructure, but also to get up to speed on the innovative technologies required to operate open, interoperable and secure systems.
 Without this workforce knowledge and development, manufacturers will be hard-pressed to optimize and improve operational efficiency and productivity for future growth.

 The Workforce Dilemma